ratiofu/compare_async/README.md

 ------------

 Before going into detail about each approach, a couple observations up front:

  1. Break every step or operation into as small of a function as possible and reasonable; it will make recomposition much easier.
  2. **DRY, I mean really don't repeat yourself.** The moment you find yourself copying and pasting *anything* or typing the same thing twice, refactor it into a function (see above), object, or variable.
  3. Use closure factories and other functional programming features to compose functionality.
  4. Specifically, package synchronous business logic into associated asynchronous functions or wrap it to make it pseudo-asynchronous, i.e. making it follow the aformentioned node callback style.

-Plain Chained (or nested) Callbacks
+Plain Chained (or Nested) Callbacks
 -----------------------------------

 The trivial implementation is relatively straight-forward and still somewhat remotely readable: